-How to Find Profitable CS2 Trade-Ups with TradeUpBot
+How to Use TradeUpBot to Find Profitable Trade-Ups

 Getting Started

-Head to tradeupbot.app and sign in with your Steam account.
+Head to the TradeUpBot CS2 trade-up scanner and sign in with your Steam account.
 There's no registration form — Steam authentication is the only login method.
 Once signed in, you're on the Free tier with access to 10 sample trade-ups per rarity tier.
 No credit card required.

 The main interface is the trade-up table.
 Across the top, you'll see tier tabs: All, Knife/Gloves, Covert, Classified, Restricted, and Mil-Spec.
 Each tab shows trade-ups for that rarity tier.
 Click a tab to filter.